Enoch Teye Mensah

+Early life and education

-Mensah was born on 17 May 1946 and comes from Prampram in the Greater Accra Region Ghana.
+Mensah was born on 17 May 1946 and came from Prampram in the Greater Accra Region Ghana.
 He schooled at the SNAPS College of Accountancy, which he completed in 1968.
 He also had his RSA III in 1970, and he became a fellow of the Institute of Financial Accountants in 1986.
-He is an Account Officer and worked at the University of Ghana, Legon as Accounting Officer.
+He was an Account Officer and worked at the University of Ghana, Legon as Accounting Officer.

 Political career

 As Mayor of Accra

 During the time of the PNDC military regime in Ghana, he was the long time Chief Executive of the Accra Metropolitan Assembly (AMA), akin to being the Mayor of the City of Accra.
 He joined the National Democratic Congress when it was formed in 1992.